Huegoxaga/notes/algorithm/ml.md

   - A basic three layer neural network with feedback that serve as memory inputs.
 - Long Short Term Memory(LSTM)
   - solving the problem called vanishing gradient problem of other RNNs in which contributions of information decayed geometrically over time.
-- Gated Recurrent Networks(GRUs) refines the LSTM.

-### Optimatization Tips for Neural Networks

-#### Data Preprocessing

-##### Numeric Data Preprocessing

-1. Importing the data.
-2. Replacing missing values by the average of all other values.
-3. Encoding categorical data - generating dummy variables.
-4. Splitting the dataset into the Training set and Test set.
-5. Feature Scaling - put all the features on the same scales.
-   - Not all models need to have feature scaling.
-   - Applied on training set only.
+  - It keeps track of both of the long term and long term memeory
+  - It uses four layers to filter and combine long and short term memory.
+Each layer get input from both current input vector and previous short-term state.
+    - The main layer is used to generated output that will be added to the current long-term state.
-   - There are two ways for Feature Scaling
+    - The other three layers are gate controllers for the following gates:
-     - Standardization returns a result from -3 to 3, Standardization alway works.
-     - Normalization returns a result from 0 to 1, Normalization works only if data have a normal distribution in most of the features.
-   - Dummy variables do not need to apply feature scaling.

-##### Image Preprocessing
+      - forget gate - instruct what can be forget from the previous long-term state before adding new info.

-- The color value of the images can be rescaled from 0-255 to 0-1 to simplify the data.
+      - input gate - controls what info from the main layer output can be added to the long term state.
-  - The training data and testing data should use have the same recaling setting.
-- Image augumentation step alteres the images by zooming, flipping and shearing to provide variaties for training.

-##### Timeseries data preprocessing

-##### Text data preprocessing
+      - output gate - uses a copy of the current long term state to generate the short term state.
+- Gated Recurrent Networks(GRUs)
+  - A refined and simplified version of the LSTM.
+- A Seq2Seq model can be a RNN model that takes a sequence of items (words, letters, time series, etc) and outputs another sequence of items.
+  - A typical sequence to sequence model has two parts – an encoder and a decoder.
+Both the parts are practically two different neural network models combined into one giant network.
+  - The task of an encoder network is to understand the input sequence, and create a smaller dimensional representation of it.
+This representation is then forwarded to a decoder network which generates a sequence of its own that represents the output.
+- Amazon SageMaker Sequence to Sequence
+  - A supervised learning algorithm for convert sequence of tokens
+  - the input is a sequence of tokens (for example, text, audio) and the output generated is another sequence of tokens.
+  - Example applications include: machine translation, text summarization, speech-to-text.
+  - It uses Recurrent Neural Networks (RNNs) and Convolutional Neural Network (CNN) models with attention as encoder-decoder architectures.

-#### Hyperparameters Tuning
+##### Hyperparameters Tuning

-- Hyperparameters Tuning can be done during model building and model training.
+- For Neural Networks, hyperparameters tuning can be done during model building and model training.

-### Build Model
+- Build Model
   - Hyperparameters in the build model step is called Model Hyperparameters.
   - Generally, the ideal number of nodes in each hidden layer is close to half of the input layer nodes plus output layer nodes.
     - Fine tuning can be made to improve, however this approximate number is good enough for determining the number of nodes for all hidden layers.
     - The number nodes in each hidden layer determines the capacity of the model to learn a complex model.
 When the capacity is greater than needed it will learn to much and cause overfitting.
     - the first hidden layer is suggested to have more nodes than the input layer.
   - the number of layers
     - For the number of hidden layer, 3 layer is way better 2.
 A 4, 5, 6 layers ANNs won't necessarily increase the accurancy greatly.
     - More convolutional layer will increase the accuracy of the prediction.
     - The more fully connected hidden layers, the better the model predict.
   - Transfer Learning for CNNs - Use good trained model that can accomplish similar tasks.
     - One technique is to remove the last few convolutional layers then train the data since only those layers are reponsible for specific feature detecting for trained model's own labeling strategy.
     - Fine-Tuning - replace the last fully connected layers with a new layer then train the model based on existing weight from trained model.

-### Train Model
+- Train Model
   - Hyperparameters in the train model step is called Optimizer Hyperparameters.
   - Epochs
     - If the number of epochs is too small the model will be underfitting, If the number of epochs is too large the model will be overfitting.
       - The best number of epochs will make the test set and the model have the best performance, this is called the Goldilocks point.
       - Early Stopping is the algorithm for finding the Goldilocks point, hence determine the best number of epochs to train the model.
         - It can be set to stop whenever accurancy decreace, or when accurancy doesn't improve in the next 10 or 20 epoch.
   - Learning rate
     - can be a value from 0.1 - 0.00001
     - It controls how fast weight changes during gradient descent.
     - 0.01 suggested starting value.
     - If to small it will take longer steps to find the best weight, if too big the algorithm might not be able to find the best weight.
     - Learning rate decay is an algorithm that helps the model to find the best weight.
       - it can decrease the learning rate linearly or exponentially after a certain epochs.
       - Adaptive Learning Rate changes learning rate dynamically based on the data and training result after each epoch.
   - Minibatch size
     - It is 2^n and it can be anywhere from 1 - 256, 32 is a good starting point, then 64, 128, 256.
     - Larger batch size requires more computational resources, and it might cause out of memory errors.
     - Smaller batch size helps preventing the weight to be found at local minima, and it will be slow.

-## Advanced Machine Learning Algorithms
+## Ready-to-use Algorithms

 - fastText
   - It is used for text data